bethsmith0623/SEI-CC_4/work/w04/d2/01-express-routers-controllers.md

 	- Implement any additional application logic, often relying on other services and utility modules; and
 	- Pass data to Views to be rendered then return the resulting markup to the browser.

-- FYI, the above description is gold if asked about MVC in an interview :)

 ---
 #### Controllers
 <br>

 - Controllers are functions, but wait, we already wrote functions that perform those responsibilities in our route modules!

 - Exactly!
-Those functions _are_ controllers, we just need to separate our concerns, i.e., we need to separate the **route definitions** from their respective **controller functions**.
+Those functions _are_ controllers, we just need to separate our concerns, i.e., as a best practice, we need to separate the **route definitions** from their respective **controller functions**.

 ---
 #### Controllers